Master's in Nursing, Nurse Educator

 Admission Application Information

 - Graduate courses offered by the School of Nursing are web-based.
-To further connect you to our campus, professors and peers, you are invited to an orientation held during the first fall semester of program matriculation.
-Some courses may require an on-campus session during the semester, this session can vary from one to three days in length.
+To further connect you to our campus, professors and peers, you are invited to a mandatory orientation held before the first fall semester of program matriculation.
+Some courses may require an on-campus session during the semester that can vary from one to four days in length.
 On-campus sessions are at the discretion of the instructor.

 - Students may take the following courses as a “non-degree seeking” student.
 No more than seven credits of course work as a “non-degree seeking student will be accepted toward the MSN program.
 Taking the courses below does not guarantee admission into the MSN program.

-- NURS 706 Nursing Theory and the Research Process, 3 credits
+- NURS 719 Health and Public Policy, 3 credits

 - Students are expected to possess basic computer skills, including word processing.

-Students must apply and submit all admission requirements via the Apply Yourself system available through the graduate college Items 4-9 below will need to be submitted electronically to your Apply Yourself application.
-If admitted to the MSN program, you must submit all documents listed on No. 10 directly to the School of Nursing.
+Students must apply and submit all admission requirements via the graduate college website.
+Items 4-8 below will need to be submitted electronically.

 - BSN degree with a cumulative GPA of 3.00 or GPA of 3.00 in the last two years of undergraduate nursing work.
 The undergraduate nursing course work must have been completed at a nursing program accredited by the National League for Nursing Accrediting Commission or Commission on Collegiate Nursing education.